peteseibel/retention-data-pipeline/README.md

     output (this is the container shell):
     `root@770330ba50ed:/app#`

-4. Install tdsodbc

-    (Again, I don't know why this needs to be installed again after docker installs it and why it worked before.
-This is a blocker level bug to using this container)

-    `apt-get install tdsodbc`

-5. Either be on the UW network physically or set up the Big IP VPN client to get a campus IP, EDW is restricted to on-campus networking only (this applies to the host running the docker container, eg your workstation)
+4. Either be on the UW network physically or set up the Big IP VPN client to get a campus IP, EDW is restricted to on-campus networking only (this applies to the host running the docker container, eg your workstation)

-6. Activate the virtualenv
+5. Activate the virtualenv

     `source bin/activate`

-7. Run the test command to verify the connection
+6. Run the test commands to verify connections

     `./manage.py edw_connect`

     Should take ~30-90 seconds, will only output on error.
 You can use the dbshell to see the locally stored data

+    `./manage.py term_check_test`

+    Runs a script that queries SWS for term info, checks against a local reference term, then will either initiate an R script that connects to the EDW & writes the parameters it's passed to a txt file once per minute or it will exit and return: 'No term change.'